NyCodeGHG/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 2020.2.x to 2021.1

-### Deprecating Use Mirrors in favor of Checkout Policy
+### Git Use Mirrors is deprecated in favor of Checkout Policy

 [Git](git.md) VCS roots now receive the new _[Checkout Policy](git.md#git-checkout-policy)_ option that replaces the _Use Mirrors_ checkbox and provides more flexibility.
 On upgrading, the roots' settings will keep their selected states.
 However, Git roots' settings in [Kotlin DSL](kotlin-dsl.md) specifications need to be updated.